 "Payments in Lieu of Taxes" (PILT) are Federal payments to local governments that help offset losses in property taxes due to non-taxable Federal lands within their boundaries.
 The key law is Public Law 94-565, dated October 20, 1976.
 This law was rewritten and amended by Public Law 97-258 on September 13, 1982 and codified at Chapter 69, Title 31 of the United States Code.
 The law recognizes the inability of local governments to collect property taxes on Federally-owned land can create a financial impact.

 PILT payments help local governments carry out such vital services as firefighting and police protection, construction of public schools and roads, and search-and-rescue operations.
 The payments are made annually for tax-exempt Federal lands administered by the Bureau of Land Management, the National Park Service, the U.S. Fish and Wildlife Service (all agencies of the Interior Department), the U.S. Forest Service (part of the U.S. Department of Agriculture), and for Federal water projects and some military installations.
 PILT payments are one of the ways the Federal Government can fulfill its role of being a good neighbor to local communities.

 The Department of the Interior's (DOI) Office of the Secretary has administrative authority over the PILT program.
 In addition to other responsibilities, DOI calculates payments according to the formulas established by law and distributes the available funds.
 Applicable DOI regulations pertaining to the PILT program were published as a final rule in the Federal Register on December 7, 2004.

-For questions about the PILT program, please contact Dionna Kiernan at 202-513-7783.
+For questions about the PILT program, please contact Dionna Kiernan, the PILT Program Manager, at (202) 513-7783.